Department Website: http://careeradvancement.uchicago.edu

 - Grants and apprenticeships to help support students working in unpaid internships and student-initiated projects

-- Advising of registered student organizations to help them grow and improve
+- Advising of registered student organizations

 The College curriculum provides excellent preparation for the study of law.
 More important than a specific major is the acquisition of certain skills necessary for the intelligent practice of law: the ability to communicate effectively in oral and written expression, a critical understanding of human institutions and values, and the ability to reason closely from given premises and propositions to tenable conclusions.
-Such skills can be developed in various majors and by taking courses in English language and literature, philosophy, public policy, American history, political science, mathematics, and economics.
+Such skills can be developed in any major and by taking courses in English language and literature, philosophy, public policy, American history, political science, mathematics, and economics.

-Metcalf Internship Opportunities: Internships in law-related organizations provide students with on-the-job experience—which can be extremely useful in determining whether or not law is the correct path to take—and to explore different areas of legal practice.
+Metcalf Internship Opportunities: Internships in law-related organizations provide students with on-the-job experience—which can be extremely useful in determining whether or not law is the correct path to take—and allow them to explore different areas of legal practice.
 The Metcalf Internship Program provides paid, substantive internships exclusively available to UChicago students.

 Treks: UChicago Careers in Law students visit public and private institutions in order to gain exposure to a wide range of legal careers and workplaces.
 Local Treks are available to students throughout the academic year and also include opportunities to meet with attorneys in such major legal markets as New York and Washington, DC.